By Mark A. Taylor

 We’ll always have congregations, he said.
 All the talk about missional activity is simply “expanding the bandwidth, adding to the toolbox.”
 He suggested that churches change their metrics, measuring people development, not just participation.
 “Did something happen in the community because we are here?”

-Earlier Paul Williams moderated a panel discussion with five church leaders who talked about “Sticky Conversations” that are happening now in our communities.
+Earlier there was a panel discussion with five church leaders who talked about “Sticky Conversations” that are happening now in our communities.
 Steve Larson addressed the problem of pornography, stressing that communication about porn is vital: “This is an issue that needs to see the light.”

 Tim Harlow considered whether Christians should drink alcohol.
 His conclusion: 87% of 18-35-year-olds think the church is judgmental.
 He believes this attitude is “keeping people from the kingdom,” just as the legalism of Pharisees kept people from the kingdom in Jesus’ day.
 For Tim, whether or not Christians drink alcohol is definitely a question that belongs in the realm of opinion, where there should be liberty.